Bengali Chanar Jalebi | Paneer Jilebi

 Bengali Chanar Jalebi in bowl

-I did realize that this was caused because I did not strain the Paneer enough and hence there was an abundance of moisture in the paneer which caused the dough to be very sticky.
-I did overcome this issue and I will explain in detail how I did so.
+I did realize that this was caused because I did not strain the Paneer enough, and hence, moisture was abundant in the paneer, which caused the dough to be very sticky.
+I did overcome this issue, and I will explain in detail how I did so.

 Paneer Jilebi with bowl and spoon